TaDaa/vimade/README.md

 - [ ] Wrapped Text
 - [ ] Experiment with highlighted text within current window (limelight behavior)
 - [ ] Investigate sign column

+##### FAQ/HELP
+I am using GVIM and my mappings are not working
+- *Add `let g:vimade_usecursorhold=1` to your vimrc*

+What about Vim < 8?
+- *Vim 7 is currently untested/experimental, but may work if you add `let g:vimade_usecursorhold=1` to your vimrc*

+My colors look off!
+- *Make sure that you either use a colorscheme or manually define the fg and bg for 'Normal'.
+You can also manually define the tint in your vimade config (g:vimade.basebg and g:vimade.basefg)*